JittoJoseph/Minecraft-Assistant/README.md

 A modular Mineflayer bot for offline-mode servers with:

 - `follow me`, `come`, `afk`, `stop`
-- default patrol mode when no other task is active
+- default mode is patrol when no other task is active
 - manual farming (`farm`)
 - continuous farming (`autofarm on` / `autofarm off`)
 - optional automatic night sleeping (`autosleep on` / `autosleep off`)